Performing Access Reviews

 Zluri supports multi-level reviews to accommodate scenarios where multiple validations of user access are required for compliance purposes.
 For detailed explanation, please refer to How Sign-Offs and Multi-Level Reviews Work in Zluri

-Zluri ensures reviewers stay informed at key points during the access review process through automated notifications.
-These notifications help maintain timely completion and prevent bottlenecks.
+Zluri keeps reviewers informed at key points to maintain timely completion and prevent bottlenecks.

 -